Chart Color Schemes

 Granville - Clyde lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Granville - Clyde's population is around 24,929 as of Nov 2025.
-This reflects an increase of 1,679 people since the 2021 Census, which reported a population of 23,250 people.
-The change is inferred from the estimated resident population of 24,966 from the ABS as of June 2024 and an additional 260 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,443 persons per square kilometer.
-Granville - Clyde's growth rate of 7.2% since the 2021 census exceeded the SA3 area (6.5%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 69.0% of overall population gains during recent periods.
+Granville - Clyde's population, as per AreaSearch's analysis, was around 24,929 by November 2025.
+This figure represents an increase of 1,679 people, a rise of 7.2% since the 2021 Census which reported a population of 23,250.
+The change is inferred from the estimated resident population of 24,966 as of June 2024 and an additional 260 validated new addresses since the Census date.
+This results in a population density ratio of 4,443 persons per square kilometer, placing Granville - Clyde in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+The area's growth of 7.2% since the 2021 census exceeded both the SA3 area (6.5%) and the state level, positioning it as a regional growth leader.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods, driving this growth.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Granville - Clyde is forecasted to have a population increase of 7,356 persons, reflecting an overall increase of 29.7% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends suggest a significant increase in the top quartile of Australian statistical areas, with Granville - Clyde expected to grow by 7,356 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 29.7% over the 17 years.

 Frequently Asked Questions - Population